program-2/reason/README.md

 ### Aims

-1-to be as small as possible.
+1- to be as small as possible.

-2-to be able to handle the dependency of a dependency.
+2- to be able to handle the dependency of a dependency.

-3-to be fast. reflection is much faster than annotation.
+3- to be fast. reflection is much faster than annotation.

 ### Instalation

 Load Reason along with all dependency classes in your project.

+-
+-
 ### How to use it (3 ways explained)
+-
+-

 #### First way